-Whitaker is responsible for helping to ensure the safe and efficient operations of the largest aerospace system in the world.
-This includes more than 50,000 daily operations as well as enforcing safety standards for all equipment and aerospace professionals within the aviation industry.
-Whitaker also serves as the Chief NextGen Officer and is responsible for the development and implementation of FAA's Next Generation Air Transportation System (NextGen).
-NextGen is an air traffic control modernization program that is shifting from ground-based radar to state-of-the-art satellite technology.
+Michael Whitaker was appointed by President Obama as Deputy Administrator of the Federal Aviation Administration in June 2013.
+He is responsible for helping to ensure the safe and efficient operation of the largest aerospace system in the world – with over 50,000 operations daily – as well as regulating the safety of equipment and operators of the U.S. aviation industry.
+Whitaker also serves as the Chief NextGen Officer and is responsible for the development and implementation of FAA's NextGen modernization of the air traffic control system.

-Mr. Whitaker received a B.A. from the University of Louisville and a J.D. from the Georgetown University Law Center.
+Whitaker holds bachelor degrees in Political Science and French from the University of Louisville, and graduated cum laude from Georgetown University Law Center.